dabeaz/curio/docs/howto.rst

     if __name__ == '__main__':
         curio.run(udp_echo, ('', 26000))

-At this time, there are no high-level function (i.e., similar to ``tcp_server()``) to run a UDP server.
+There are no high-level functions (i.e., similar to ``tcp_server()``) to run a UDP server.